Mastering Pen Refills: The Science of Sustaining Your Legacy Tool

 Are refills for FANSTIK luxury pens hard to find?

 Not at all.
-We intentionally engineer our instruments to use universal standards, such as the Parker G2 style for ballpoints and standard international cartridges for fountain pens.
-You can find these at any quality stationery store or directly from our online workshop.
+We use universal standards like Parker G2 for ballpoints and standard international cartridges for fountain pens, available in our online workshop.

 How do I know which refill fits my pen?

-Most ballpoint models in our Lux and Excelltus lines use G2 refills.
-Our rollerballs use standard safety ceramic rollerball refills.
-If you are ever in doubt, the simplest way is to unscrew the pen and check the model number printed on your current cartridge.
+Most Lux and Excelltus models use G2 refills.
+Rollerballs use safety ceramic refills.
+When in doubt, check the model number printed on your current cartridge.

 Does changing the ink color damage the pen?